 Spring 2019: Melissa and Linnea brought their families on an 18-day tour-scouting trip through the Sacred Valley, Peru.
 Together with 6 kids and 1 partner, they learned the ins and outs of the region and met local guides to prepare for future tours.
 They launched the first Staging Journeys musical theater production in Northwest Philadelphia where they both live.
 “We the Dreamers” was produced with 30 fabulous children at the Philadelphia School of Circus Arts.

-Fall 2019: This season they embarked on a Central Mexico tour with 6 families which will include a cultural immersion week in Guanajuato and a vibrant Mexico City tour.
-Their fall semester musical theater extravaganza for Philadelphia families explored the passage of time.
+Fall 2019: This season they embarked on a Central Mexico tour with 6 families which included a cultural immersion week in Guanajuato and a vibrant Mexico City tour.
+Their fall semester musical theater extravaganza for Philadelphia families explored the passage of time, entitled “We The Moments”.

-Summer camp registration is now open!
-Join us for 1, 2, or 3 weeks of musical theater fun.
-Information for our Fall 2020 Central Mexico trip will be available soon, but we are headed back!
-For Summer 2020, we are offering three free Zoom Theater Classes.
-Information and registration here.
-We don’t know exactly what the rest of 2020 and beyond will bring for Staging Journeys, but there is sure to be adventure, learning, and growth.
+We don’t know exactly what 2021 and beyond will bring for Staging Journeys, but there is sure to be adventure, learning, and growth.
 If you have ideas that you would like to see us bring into action, please share.
 We are open to collaboration and inspiring ideas!